-The R engine on the database server runs the R scripts to build, score, and view R models.
-These R scripts must be registered with the database beforehand by a privileged user with rqAdmin role.
-You must first install Oracle Machine Learning for R to register the R scripts.
+The R engine on the database server executes the R scripts to build, score, and view R models.
+These R scripts must be registered with the database beforehand by a privileged user with rgAdmin role.
+You must first install Oracle R Enterprise to register the R scripts.

-Functions of Oracle Machine Learning for SQL with R Model
+Functions of Oracle Data Mining with R Model